-Embarking on journey toward gardening with children often means biting off more than one can chew.
+by Kelly Johnson – Embarking on journey toward container gardening with kids often means biting off more than one can chew.
 A big garden seems great – until weeds set in, insects find it, and life’s everyday jobs place a pleasurable task of gardening on the back burner.
 Then, sadly, green-thumb visions of bountiful harvests turn brown, along with the plants.

 Beginning gardeners of all ages should start small, remembering that as skills grow, so will the harvest.
-Container gardens are a manageable way to excite children about plants and vegetables, while setting up a scenario for success.
+Container gardening is a manageable way to excite children about plants and vegetables, while setting up a scenario for success.
 Whether at home, school, or in a community garden, there is the perfect container for every situation, space, or skill level.

-Right container, right place.
 The location of containers is as important as their contents.
 Whether placed on a patio or deck, or within a larger garden, kids need easy access to their plants.
 Can tiny arms reach the garden for harvesting?
 What is the sun situation?
-Tip: Place container gardens within your line of sight, as it increases the chances you (or the kids) will remember to provide regular watering.
+Pro Tip: Place container gardens within your line of sight, as it increases the chances you (or the kids) will remember to provide regular watering.

-Plant for similar needs.
-A big mistake by new garden enthusiasts is to combine plants with very different water and sun needs in the same container.
+A big mistake by new container gardening enthusiasts is to combine plants with very different water and sun needs in the same container.
 Be sure to research compatibility of the plants you want, and ask questions of growers at your favorite nursery.

-Allow room to grow.
-It’s easy to overcrowd a pot when starting container gardens, as tiny seeds can be deceiving.
+It’s easy to overcrowd a pot when starting a container gardening project, as tiny seeds can be deceiving.
 Do some digging (pun intended) and learn about the space needs of plants before dropping any seeds in the dirt.
 Remember to allow height space and potential trellis room, too, and know that vegetables have deeper roots than most flowers, so plan for deeper pots if you’re growing edibles.

-Get the dish on dirt.
-In container gardens where plants are generally more crowded, high quality potting soil should always be a priority.
+In container gardening where plants are generally more crowded, high quality potting soil should always be a priority.
 Good potting soil is light enough to allow for easy root growth and compaction prevention, and is full of nutrients.
 Also carefully consider drainage of containers, adding holes in the bottom if necessary.
 Contrary to popular opinion, adding rocks or Styrofoam to the bottom of a pot does not help with drainage, and only takes up valuable growing space, not to mention making pots difficult for youngsters to carry.

 Once you’ve planned locations and types of plants, it’s time for the best part, selecting a container.
 The good news is that almost anything can become a container garden, from teacups to toilets.
 Flower pots, of course, are the most common container.
 Large, small, plastic, clay, round, or square, any traditional flower pot makes a simple container garden.
 Stacked or clustered, they look great grouped together on a deck, patio, or balcony.

 For little gardens, sometimes called terrariums, use up-cycled glass jars, an old aquarium, or any clear container.
-Kids often enjoy creating a theme for their garden, from cartoon characters to colors and textures.
+Kids often enjoy creating a theme for their container gardening project, from cartoon characters to colors and textures.
 Try a fairy garden from ferns, or a mini-moss terrarium for plastic dinosaurs.

 Have a closet full of old shoes?
 Grab one or two, along with a plastic sandwich bag.
 Fill the bag with soil, and place a cutting or small, moisture-loving plant inside (I use a pothos cutting; this leafy houseplant grows fast).
 Then, insert the planted baggie into the shoe and fold the top of the baggie over the top of the shoe.
 Spruce up the shoe’s exterior with fancy new shoelaces or paint.